claman/quite-unfortunately/README.md

 ## Quite Unfortunately

-A text-based game partly inspired by dunnet.
+A simply, crudely built, text-based game partly inspired by dunnet.
 It will contain jokes and references.

 ### Setting